Belle Meade, Tennessee: Arts and culture

-Built in the 1820s by John Harding, Belle Meade Plantation is a primary attraction for those interested in the history and culture of the area.
-The plantation is home to a number of historical buildings, including Dunham Station's cabin and a Victorian-style manor that houses a museum filled with artifacts that once belonged to the Harding family.
+Belle Meade Mansion, built in the 1820s by John Harding,is a primary attraction for those interested in the history and culture of the area.
+Belle Meade Plantation, now renamed "Belle Meade Historic Site and Winery", is home to a number of historical buildings, including Dunham Station's cabin and a Victorian-style manor that houses a museum filled with artifacts that once belonged to the Harding family.

 Cheekwood Estate and Gardens – now a 55-acre botanical garden and museum of art – is the former home of Leslie and Mabel Cheek.
 Located just outside the southwestern boundary of Belle Meade, the attraction hosts world-renowned art exhibits, festivals, and family events throughout the year.

 Parks and recreation

-Belle Meade Country Club – This members-only club is home to an 18-hole, par 72, 6,885-yard golf course and various other amenities, including tennis courts and a pool.
-Use of the club requires membership – a lengthy and challenging process – or entering as a guest with a member.
+Belle Meade Country Club – This members-only club is home to an 18-hole, par 72, 6,885-yard golf course and various other amenities, including a fitness complex, tennis courts, and a pool.
+Use of the club requires membership – a lengthy and challenging process.
+The Wall Street Journal called the club "the hottest ticket in town among newly transplanted corporate executives and music entrepreneurs."
 Originally designed by architect Donald J. Ross and later renovated by architects Rees Jones and Bryce Swanson, the course has Bermuda grass fairways and bent grass greens and was rated by Golf Digest as a top Tennessee course in 2005–2006.

 Percy Warner Golf Course – This golf course is located in the northeastern corner of Percy Warner Park at the southwestern edge of Belle Meade.
 It is a 9-hole, par 34, 2,600-yard course with tree-lined fairways.
-The course uses a first-come, first-served, open play concept, and greens and rental cart fees are modest.
+Historically, the site was called Camp Andrew Jackson an army training camp during WW I. The course uses a first-come, first-served, open play concept, and greens and rental cart fees are modest.
 Rental clubs and pull carts are also available, and private carts are allowed for a fee.